jiexiangfan/table-get-column/README.md

 # table-get-column

-Extract specific columns of data from spreadsheet files (xlsx, xls, csv) in Node.js.
+Extract data from specific column(s) of the spreadsheet file (xlsx, xls, csv) in Node.js.
 This package provides a straightforward API to specify which columns to extract, handling both large and small files efficiently.

 ## Installation

 ```
-npm install table-get-column
+$ npm install table-get-column
 ```

 ## Usage